The Swerve (2018) Movies That Hit You Where It Hurts

 Starring: Azura Skye, Bryce Pinkham, Ashley Bell, and Zach Rand

 Just like the flat and drab color palette, everything seems to wash over her.
-Most of the time Holly’s life looks like any minute it will do a 360-turn and get back on the tracks.
-Nothing to worry about really, except for the mouse.
+Most of the time, Holly’s life looks like any minute it will do a 360-degree turn and get back on track.
+Nothing to worry about, really, except for the mouse.
 The mouse is the real problem here.
 Once Holly sees it, she throws all of her efforts into eradicating this tiny grey creature that could very well serve as the disease epicenter of the entire world.
-The perfect metaphor for turning little things into big catastrophic events.
+The perfect metaphor for turning little things into big, catastrophic events.

 There’s No Aphrodisiac Like Loneliness

-This is a film that will test your patience, as it feels like nothing has really happened until Holly’s behavior becomes so changed it can’t be ignored.
-The Swerve is confronting and mainstream audiences might not like this aspect.
-For Mother of Movies, the pacing, and its claustrophobic setting alongside the dire consequences of Holly and her inability to fix what’s broken, it’s a must-see.
+This is a film that will test your patience, as it feels like nothing has really happened until Holly’s behavior changes so changed that it can’t be ignored.
+The Swerve is confronting, and mainstream audiences might not like this aspect.
+For Mother of Movies, the pacing and its claustrophobic setting, alongside the dire consequences of Holly and her inability to fix what’s broken, it’s a must-see.
 This is not a film for those wanting a light drama.
 This is the heaviest kind of story with the weightiest of burdens.

 “Will it be like this forever?”